 The best options include plain water, a sugar-free electrolyte drink mix, or a healthy lemonade with an organic lemon for vitamin C.

-Can coffee or tea count toward my morning hydration goal?
+Does coffee or tea count toward the morning hydration goal?

-While they contain water, it's best to first consume a glass of plain water or an electrolyte mix to fully support hydration before drinking coffee or tea.
+While they contain water, it is best to first consume a glass of plain water or an electrolyte mix to fully support hydration before drinking coffee or tea.

 References